orenbenkiki/dynamake/README.rst

 .....................

-This is a fancy way of saying that you can tweak the parameters of arbitrary steps of a complex pipeline, and only execute the affected parts of the pipeline, either all the way to the final results or just to obtain some intermediate results to examine.
+This is a fancy way of saying that you can tweak the parameters of arbitrary steps of a complex pipeline, and then only execute the affected parts of the pipeline, either all the way to the final results or just to obtain some intermediate results to examine.
 This use case occurs *a lot* in scientific computation pipelines.

-Most build tools allow some form of configuration.
-Fewer also allow some (typically inconvenient) way to provide external per-step configuration.
-Even fewer also track the configuration so that if it changes, they know to re-run the affected step.

-DynaMake was designed from the start to make it easy to provide such external per-step configuration and to ensure it is considered as part of the build dependencies.
+Configuration parameters can be either specified as explicit command line options for executed actions, or inside configuration files(s).
+A few build tools will trigger a rebuild if the command line options have changed.
+All build tools will allow adding a configuration file as a dependency;
+however, this requires setting up a per-invocation configuration file which can become very unwieldy for a large pipeline - especially when the "same" pattern step needs to be invoked with different configurations depending on the exact files (e.g., different compilation flags for different source files).

+DynaMake automates the generation of a per-invocation configuration file, based on a single central configuration file, so that on modification, only the affected actions are invoked.
+In addition, DynaMake tracks the list of inputs, outputs, actions and their command line options, so that any change in the pipeline itself will trigger the invocation of the affected actions.

+This functionality requires keeping additional persistent state between invocation.
+This state is stored as human-readable (YAML) files in a special directory (by default, ``.dynamake``).
+The file names are legible (based on the step name and its parameters, if any), so it is easy to examine them after the fact to understand exactly which parameter values were used where.

+In rare cases, there are good reasons to avoid any such additional persistent state.
+DynaMake allows disabling these features, switching to relying only on the modification times of the input files.
+This of course results in less reliable rebuilds.

 Python
 ......

-As mentioned above, DynaMake is heavily inspired by `Shake <https://shakebuild.com/>`_.
-However, Shake is implemented in `Haskell <https://www.haskell.org/>`_, which isn't as popular as it should be.

-DynaMake was created to address the needs to automating scientific computation pipelines (specifically in bio-informatics, specifically in single-cell RNA sequencing, not that it matters).
+DynaMake was initially created to address the needs to automating scientific computation pipelines (specifically in bio-informatics, specifically in single-cell RNA sequencing, not that it matters).
-It is much more likely for the typical scientist (or the typical programmer for that matter) to have at least a passing familiarity with Python.
-Most haven't even heard of Haskell.
+However, it is a general-purpose build tool, which may be useful for a wide range of users.

+DynaMake is heavily inspired by `Shake <https://shakebuild.com/>`_.
+However, ``shake`` is implemented in `Haskell <https://www.haskell.org/>`_.
+Haskell is unlikely to be pre-installed on a typical machine, and installing it (and ``shake``) is far from trivial, especially when one has no ``sudo`` privileges.
+Also, writing ``shake`` rules uses Haskell syntax which, while being simple and at times superior, is pretty different from that of most popular programming languages.

-In addition, Python is much more likely to be already installed.
-It is trivial to just type ``pip install --user dynamake`` (or ``sudo pip install dynamake`` if you are lucky enough to have ``sudo`` privileges, which most "working stiffs" don't).
-Installing Shake, well... "not so much".
+In contrast, Python is much more likely to already be installed on a typical machine.
+It is trivial to just type ``pip install --user dynamake`` (or ``sudo pip install dynamake`` if you have ``sudo`` privileges).
+The build rules are simple Python scripts, which means most people are already familiar with the language, or are in the process of becoming so for other reasons.

+Using a proven and familiar language is also preferable to coming up with a whole new build-oriented language, especially when creating a general-purpose build tool.
+The GNU ``make`` syntax is a warning for how such specialized languages inevitably evolve into a general-purpose mess.

 WHY NOT
 -------